jostylr/event-when/test/test.md

         ".when waiting for 2 events" : _"when",
         "checking action naming" : _"action",
-        "checking handlers and events" : _"Listing handlers and events", "handler with context" : _"handler with context" };
+        "checking handlers and events" : _"Listing handlers and events", "handler with context" : _"handler with context", "Handler with two handles" : _"Handler with two handles" };

     var key, result, fail = 0;